amyjko/foundations-of-information/chapters/regulating.md

 * _[The High Court of Facebook, The Gist|https://slate.com/podcasts/the-gist/2020/08/kate-klonick-facebook-supreme-court]_.
 Discusses Facebook's long-demanded formation of an independent body for making censorship decisions.

 * _[A Vast Web of Vengence, The Daily, NY Times|https://www.nytimes.com/2021/04/06/podcasts/the-daily/a-vast-web-of-vengeance.html]_.
-Discusses a specific case of online harasssment and defamation, the harm that came from it, and how the law shielded companies from responsibility for taking the defamitory content down.
+Discusses a specific case of online harassment and defamation, the harm that came from it, and how the law shielded companies from responsibility for taking the defamatory content down.